GlueCoders/springboot-guide-docs/testing-rest-webmvctest.md

     }
 ```
 `post(..` defines to make an HTTP POST request along with content and content-type defined in methods.
-`.mapper` here is the instance of `Jackson` `ObjectMapper` which allows for serialization and deserialization of POJOs to and from JSON.
+`mapper` here is the instance of `Jackson` `ObjectMapper` which allows for serialization and deserialization of POJOs to and from JSON.

 ##### DELETE Method